sudosoph/soph-codes-blog/content/blog/raising-exceptions/index.md

 Using an ```if``` statement here would be more difficult because you would have to define what kind of value can be used in division, while using exception handling doesn't clutter the code and allows us to check for multiple errors.

-Specifying more than one exception type in one block can be done with a typle:
+Specifying more than one exception type in one block can be done with a tuple:

 ```shell
 except (ZeroDivisionError, TypeError, NameError):